 High priority (H): this includes high-priority item (essential, pending issues, broken spec components) and proposed editorial changes that either enhance the clarity of the specs or correct mistakes

 H2: The proposal can be endorsed without discussion in the upcoming weeks (i.e. unless pointed out otherwise, the moderator will propose to the chair that the proposal be endorsed by Oct 23rd thereby not counted toward the four-thread quota).
-It can be merged with any of the assigned threads without any further discussion
+It can be merged with any of the assigned threads without any further discussion.
+This includes TPs associated with previous agreements.

 Non-essential (N): this includes all other purposes such as spec optimization and low priority issues

+Editorial (E): this includes editorial issues that will be handled as editorial CRs (to be communicated to the editors/chairs)

 Maintenance issues